Food Intolerance and IBS

 An elimination diet can help find YOUR villains.

 This is a systematic approach of eliminating and adding back foods to see which ones you may have problems with.
 If you have IBS you should talk to your doctor about trying an elimination diet to see if you have a food allergy or intolerance.
 He or she may refer you to a nutritionist, to help with the process.
-See a list of foods you may be intolerant of OR go see a list of foods to avoid with IBS.
+See a list of foods you may be intolerant of OR go see a list of low FODMAP foods.